FrancisIGP/FrancisIGP/README.md

 ## About me
 Hi, welcome to my github page!
 My name is Francis, and I'm a student in the area of information technology (IT).
 I am dedicated to developing a future in network engineering and cybersecurity, so I'm concentrated and working hard to fulfill my ambitions.
 I'm currently enrolled as a high school student, and as a leisure, I pursue on studying IT.
 I write journal posts, documents, and other articles as a part of my account's valuable asset.
 Have the freedom to utilize any material given in this github page.

+I just created my Github page, I'm currently working on new articles to post here on Github.
+Thank you for visiting my page! <br/>

 ## Skills

 ### 🏆 Finished Tracks: